mehmetc/jQuery.PRIMO/README.md

 ##**SESSION**<a name="session"></a>
-Some functions and attributes will only be available when the _remote_session_data_helper.jsp_ file is installed on the server.
+Some functions and attributes will only be available when [jQuery.PRIMO.jar](https://github.com/mehmetc/jQuery.PRIMO.jar) is installed on the server.
-Otherwise it will load a minimal of session data from the default _getUserInfoServlet_ service.
+Otherwise it will load a minimum of session data from the default _getUserInfoServlet_ service.

-_**In other words if you can not find the attribute or function you are looking for see if the helper methods are getting loaded.**_

 - [user](#user)
 - [view](#view)